 Forging can be classified into three basic types hot forging of steel, warm forging of steel, cold forging of steel.

-Hot Forging of Steel: The temperature range for hot forging of steel extends from about 950 and 1250 °C depending upon the alloy, the recrystallization occurs simultaneously with deformation, thus avoiding strain hardening.
+The temperature range for hot forging of steel extends from about 950 and 1250 °C depending upon the alloy, the recrystallization occurs simultaneously with deformation, thus avoiding strain hardening.

-Advantage of Forging:
+Advantages of Forging:

 - The produce is commonly tougher than substitutes